The Definitive Race Director Checklist

 14. Hire a race timer

 Assuming your race is timed, you’ll need to either hire a timing company or time the race yourself.
-If you don't want to go down the chip-timing route, there are plenty of other alternatives to choose from including contact-chips and race timing apps.
+If you don't want to go down the chip-timing route, there are plenty of other alternatives to choose from, including things like NFC chips and race timing apps.

 One thing to make sure you do prior to race day is send your participants’ names and other key info to your timing company so that they have the correct data to use when assigning bib numbers and publishing results.